 Biosilk is a term used to describe a biomimetic, synthetic fibre manufactured by sequencing protein (dragline silk) produced by the orb-weaving spider Nephila Clavipes.
 The protein produced by this spider is called dragline silk and consists mainly of alanine and glycine.
-By synthesizing the gene to code and thereby find a suitable host organism such as bacteria, yeast, and plant to express the gene so it produces the protein.
-Then, an appropriate solvent is needed to dissolve the protein for spinning it into fibre form by passing the liquid form of the protein through a small orifice.
-The next step is to remove the solvent by drying, this result in an outstanding durable biosilk fibre.
+By synthesising the gene to code and thereby find a suitable host organism such as bacteria, yeast, and plant to express the gene, so it produces the protein.
+Then, an appropriate solvent is needed to dissolve the protein for spinning it into fibre form bypassing the liquid form of the protein through a small orifice.
+The next step is to remove the solvent by drying; this results in an outstanding durable biosilk fibre.